 - Your direct sales reps never forget to follow-up with their book of business to share information about product enhancements and purchase incentives.

 - Training new employees is a breeze.
 Your tenured employees can pass information to new employees seamlessly, without having to spend weeks of only on-to-one time training on customer rolodexes, the ins and outs of product promotions, and hope the trainee takes good notes.

-- Onboarding new partners is a breeze.
+- Onboarding new partners and clients is a breeze.

-- Your channel marketing team never complains about not having enough information, resources or tools to get their job done.
+- Your marketing team never complains about not having enough information, resources or tools to get their job done.

 - Your team spends less time managing an onslaught of “can you update me on the status of X” emails and more time delivering innovative solutions together.